 Making web pages accessible

-- Write using simple language
+- Write using simple language and short sentences

 - Keep pages simple

 - Use ‘all capitals’ text sparingly

 - Avoid using underlined text unless it is for links

 Structuring your web pages for accessibility

 - Avoid using tables to layout your page